 Dr. Jones has been published in several peer-reviewed journals and has received numerous awards and recognitions for her work in gastroenterology.
 She enjoys teaching whenever given the opportunity and has previously served as Chief of Motility and as an Associate Professor at University Services University of the Health Sciences (USUHS) and Brooke Army Medical School.

-Outside of the office, Dr. Jones enjoys spending time with her husband and two children fishing and boating on the Chesapeake Bay.
+Outside of her Williamsburg, VA office, Dr. Jones enjoys spending time with her husband and two children fishing and boating on the Chesapeake Bay.
 As a Virginia native, she looks forward to being back home and exploring more of the rich culture and history of the Hampton Roads area.